polca-project/polca-toolbox/Machine learning component/README.md

 The functionality to use Reinforcement Learning as a guide for the source-to-source transformation tool has been implemented in a modular way using different files and extending the PyBrain classes when needed.
 * main.py: This files is the main interface with the s2s engine.
 During the learning phase it calls the reinforcement learning classes to fill in the action-value table.
 During the predict phase it queries the action-value table in order to guide the transformation process.
-* S2Senv.py: This class implements functionality required to store and manipu- late the reinforcement learning environment.
-Thus, it stores the current state, the transition matrix used during the learning phase and defines methods to per- form actions and to reset the environment for starting a new iteration during the learning phase.
+* S2Senv.py: This class implements functionality required to store and manipulate the reinforcement learning environment.
+Thus, it stores the current state, the transition matrix used during the learning phase and defines methods to perform actions and to reset the environment for starting a new iteration during the learning phase.
 * S2Smdp.py: This class provides the functionality to model the reinforcement learning environment as a fully observable MDP problem.
 It interacts with the previous class (i.e. S2Senv.py) providing observation and rewards obtained as a result of performing actions.

 ### Classification tree

-The functionality to learn final states for the source-to-source engine, has been im- plemented in a single file.
+The functionality to learn final states for the source-to-source engine, has been implemented in a single file.
 During the learning phase the program basically reads an input file with pairs (Abstraction, Label) to train the classification method calling the Scikit-learn API.
 Later during the prediction phase the classification method is queried to decide if a given abstraction is a final state for the transformation engine or not.
 The program implementing the classification method also allows to dump the learned classification tree to a file.
 In this way the process of building a fitting the tree is avoided if the file containing the training (Abstraction, Label) pairs has not changed.

 ### Code Abstraction
-The functionality to obtain the abstraction associated to a given code has been imple- mented in a single file.
+The functionality to obtain the abstraction associated to a given code has been implemented in a single file.
 This file calls the Pycparser API in order to parse the C code and obtain the abstractions.
 The parsing has been implemented in the ASTVisitor class that extends the Pycparser class c ast.NodeVisitor.
 There are two methods that can be called to obtain the abstraction of a given code:
 * analyzeCode(filename): This function computes the code abstraction by reading first the content of the file located in the string argument filename.
 The argument must be a valid path in the machine, either relative of absolute.
 This function is left for debug purposes.
-* analyzeCodeFromStr(strCode): This function computes the code ab- straction by directly parsing the code stored in the string argument.
-This is the function called by the Machine Learning methods when used to guide the trans- formation engine.
+* analyzeCodeFromStr(strCode): This function computes the code abstraction by directly parsing the code stored in the string argument.
+This is the function called by the Machine Learning methods when used to guide the transformation engine.

 Error Reports